 Patients with ocular allergies experience one or more of the following:

-There are three primary types of atopic ocular allergies:
+We usually encounter three primary types of atopic ocular allergies when testing:

 This is a seasonally recurring conjunctivitis that affects the peripheral cornea and most often develops in children and young adults.